athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 (^2) https://datamarket.com/data/list/?q=provider:tsdl

-11.4.
-Case Study 1: No Trend or Seasonality 184

     demonstrated on each dataset provide a baseline of performance that can be used to compare more sophisticated methods, such as SARIMA, ETS, and even machine learning methods.